Last Updated: May 2nd, 2022 at 4:16 pm

 Request a Fee Arbitration: If you and your attorney are in disagreement about attorney fees, you may want to participate in a fee arbitration.
 During arbitration, a neutral third party called the arbitrator presides over the case, receives evidence from both parties, and makes a final decision about which fees are owed.

 How to Research a Lawyer Before You Hire One

 The best way to prevent working with an unethical lawyer?
 Do your own due diligence before signing any contracts.
 Before you hire a lawyer it is critical to conduct research.
 Begin by searching for attorneys with experience with your type of case, whether that’s an auto accident, slip and fall, or so on.

 Check out the attorney’s website.
 Do they have any resources for you to learn more about their firm, staff, or practice areas?
 Are there attorney reviews on the site, or on other reputable resources?

 When your instincts tell you that your personal injury lawyer is not being truthful with you or handling your case to the best of their legal ability, listen.
-At Weinstein Legal, our dedicated attorneys strive to ensure each and every one of our clients has the best possible chance at maximum compensation.
+At Weinstein Legal, our dedicated personal injury lawyers strive to ensure each and every one of our clients has the best possible chance at maximum compensation.
 Do not settle for unethical or negligent representation.
-If you've spotted one of these ten most common personal injury lawyer ethics violations, contact Weinstein Legal
+If you’ve spotted one of these ten most common personal injury lawyer ethics violations, contact Weinstein Legal today.